Birmania/smtp-mailing-queue/readme.txt

 4. Supervisors

 == Changelog ==

+= 1.4.7 =
+* Bugfix : In SMTP Settings, "From Email" and "From Name" are now used as soon as they are not empty, even if "Host value" is empty
+* Bugfix : Schedule "smq_sanity_checks" on every plugin construct to avoid missing cronjob

 = 1.4.6 =
 * Bugfix : Fix a member call on 'null' when using the plugin from WP-CLI (Thanks @cvl01)